GUIDE 2025

 Best For: Human resource, legal, and accounting.

 If you could imagine a classic, real-life file cabinet in the digital space, it would be eFileCabinet.
-But instead of messy paperwork, cumbersome business processes, and clunky document control, you have access to your entire business with a single click of a mouse.
+But instead of messy paperwork, cumbersome business processes, and clunky document control, you can access your entire business with a single click of a mouse.

 One of the reasons eFileCabinet works so well for back-office companies or departments is how easy it is to perform document version control.
-Legal and accounting especially can quickly get lost in countless document versions.
-But instead of checking files one by one, you can perform a version control in a couple of seconds.
+Legal and accounting, especially, can quickly get lost in countless document versions.
+But instead of checking files individually, you can perform a version control in a couple of seconds.

-eFileCabinet also allows sharing small and large documents with people outside the company without compromising security.
+eFileCabinet also allows sharing of small and large documents with people outside the company without compromising security.

-But, the software does come at a relatively high annual price, so it comes down to what your niche is and what you are looking for.
+But, the software comes at a relatively high annual price, so it comes down to your niche and what you are looking for.

 7. IT Glue